How To Make A Hartmann Focus Mask for Seestar S50

 How to build and use a mini Hartmann focus mask for use on the ZWO Seestar S50 smart telescope to achieve perfect focus every time.

-As with any kind of photography, astrophotography requires pin sharp focus.
+As with any photography, astrophotography requires pin-sharp focus.
 Even the slightest bit out of focus will ruin all your time and effort capturing long integrations.
-Because our targets are very faint, we need to focus on a brighter target, such as a nearby star.
+Because our targets are very faint, we must focus on a brighter target, such as a nearby star.
 These are so small that finding the sweet spot of focus can be challenging.
 A Hartmann mask can help us with this due to the unique diffraction pattern it creates.

 What is a Hartmann Mask?

-A Hartmann mask, named after the German astronomer Johannes Franz Hartmann, is a device used in astronomy for testing and aligning optical systems, particularly telescopes.
-It is a simple and effective tool designed to aid in the precise focussing of optical components, such as mirrors or lenses, by producing a distinctive diffraction pattern.
+A Hartmann mask, named after the German astronomer Johannes Franz Hartmann, is used in astronomy to test and align optical systems, particularly telescopes.
+It is a simple and effective tool designed to aid in the precise focusing of optical components, such as mirrors or lenses, by producing a distinctive diffraction pattern.

 The basic principle behind the Hartmann mask is that the diffraction pattern produced by the holes or slits provides a way to assess the optical alignment of the telescope components.
-When the optical system is well-aligned, the diffraction pattern appears symmetrical and centred.
+The diffraction pattern appears symmetrical and centred when the optical system is well-aligned.
 Any misalignment or optical aberrations will cause the diffraction pattern to shift or become distorted.

 Why use a Hartmann Mask on the Seestar S50?

-The Seestar S50 features a pretty good autofocus system, but it only really works well for bright stars.
-If you want to focus on an object that only has dim stars in close proximity it may not be able to achieve perfect focus.
-The Hartmann mask will allow you to manually focus the telescope using the advanced controls and get perfect focus every time, on any target.
+The Seestar S50 features a good autofocus system, but it only works well for bright stars.
+If you want to focus on an object that only has dim stars nearby, it may not be able to achieve perfect focus.
+The Hartmann mask will allow you to manually focus the telescope using the advanced controls and get perfect focus every time on any target.

 How to Make a Hartmann Mask to fit Seestar S50

-Unlike regular telescopes where a Hartmann mask sits over the aperture and is held in place with a ring, the Seestar Hartman mask is required to fit inside the aperture with a ring preventing contact with the lens.
-I made this Hartmann mask with materials I had lying around the house, some of which you may or may not have.
-You can really use anything for this.
+Unlike regular telescopes, where a Hartmann mask sits over the aperture and is held in place with a ring, the Seestar Hartmann mask is required to fit inside the aperture with a ring, preventing contact with the lens.
+I made this Hartmann mask with materials around the house, some of which you may or may not have.
+You can use anything for this.

 A toilet roll is perfect size for the Hartmann mask body